RickaPrincy/R_Chess/README.md

 # **R_Chess**

-This project is a Chess Board that I created for fun.
-It provides a visual representation of a chessboard with pieces.
+This project is a Chess Board that I created for fun with my own algorithm.
 ![FakerUI](/graphics/preview.png "R_Chess")